kudashevs/programming-papers/README.md

 - The Next 700 Programming Languages (1965) by P. J. Landin
 - Fundamental Concepts in Programming Languages (1967) by C. Strachey
 - Class and Subclass Declarations (1967) by O-J. Dahl, K. Nygaard
-- Go To statements considered harmfull (1968) by E.W.
+- Go To Statement Considered Harmful (1968) by E.W.
 Dijkstra
 - An Axiomatic Basis for Computer Programming (1969) by C.A.R.
 Hoare
 - Notes on structured programming (1970) by E.W.
 Dijkstra
 - Program Development by Stepwise Refinement (1971) by N. Wirth